helge17/tuxguitar/doc/contribute.md

 # Contribute

 This GitHub repository was made by developers who had seen that the project on SourceForge was no longer being maintained.
-The founder of TuxGuitar had not answered any questions and his website containing developer information and download links was offline.
+The founder of TuxGuitar had not answered any questions and his website containing developer information and download links were offline.

 With some effort, we were able to build TuxGuitar for different operating systems and now (beginning of 2024) we can tell how to setup the SWT project in Eclipse in a Linux environment.
 The information shown here is subject to change as development progresses.
 This is a starting point.
 <br>